 - Exercise is important and can help them stay mentally and physically fit!
 Using their brains so they stay stimulated helps slow down the process.
 So keep working with them!

 - Nutrition is also key!
 I wrote about how bad commercial dog food is.
 You need to know what they are eating.
 I feed my dogs Taste of the Wild and they absolutely love it.
-I have also seen healthy changes in them since I switched! (autoship from chewy for free shipping and 5% off)
+I have also seen healthy changes in them since I switched!
+Riley has lost weight and the dogs seem so much happier!

-- Omega 3 supplements can help there immune system as a source of heathy fatty acids.
+- Omega 3 supplements can help their immune system as a source of heathy fatty acids.
 (Taste of the wild has this)